gazellekit/gazelle/README.md

 ## Errata

 <p align="justify">
   Gazelle aspires to achieve the highest standards of professional rigour.
-We consider Structural Analysis & Design software to be safety critical.
+We consider Civil Engineering software to be safety critical.
 We strive to ensure stability, robustness and correctness throughout the source code, test suite and companion documentation.
 Nevertheless, our team are human and mistakes <em>are</em> possible.
 </p>

 <p align="justify">